codatio/codat-docs/docs/lending/excel/overview.md

 ---
-title: "Assess reports in Excel"
+title: "Lending reports in Excel"
-description: "Describes the process and endpoints for the generation and download of Assess Excel reports"
+description: "Describes the process and endpoints for the generation and download of Lending Excel reports"
 sidebar_label: "Overview"
 ---

-The Excel reports endpoints are used to produce and download excel reports.
+The Excel reports endpoints are used to produce and download Excel reports.
 For more information on available reports, see the [report types](#available-report-types) section.
 These reports can be generated via the [portal](/lending/portal/overview#reports) or the API.

 The process to download an Excel report via the API is: